crosscompute/crosscompute-docs/docs/automation-framework/configuration.md

         code: { code to generate values for this variable }
     configuration:
       path: { path containing different values for the input variables }
-setup:
+datasets:
+  - path: { path to your dataset }
+    reference:
+      path: { path to reference dataset if expected path does not exist }
+setups:
-  folder: { folder where your setup should run }
+  - folder: { folder where your setup should run }
     dependencies:
       - package: { package on PyPI }
     command: { command to use to setup your script, relative to the setup folder }
 scripts:
   - path: { path to your script, relative to the script folder }
     command: { command to run your script, if path is not specified }